Adana Demirspor

-Adana Demirspor was the first club based outside of Istanbul, Ankara, and İzmir to join the National Football League in the 1960-1961 season, before this the league games were only hosted in the three cities.
-The club was promoted to the top flight in the 1960-61 season and are currently playing their 19th season.
-Water polo team are the first champions of the Turkish Water Polo League and had dominated the first three decades of the league, winning 21 league titles in 25 years, from early 1940s to mid 1960s.
+Adana Demirspor was the first club based outside of Istanbul, Ankara, or İzmir to join the National Football League in the 1960–61 season, before this the league games were only hosted in the three cities.
+The water polo team was the first champions of the Turkish Water Polo League and had dominated the first three decades of the league, winning 21 league titles in 25 years, from the early 1940s to mid 1960s.

 Adana Demirspor are by far the most successful of the 38 Demirspor clubs that are founded by the employees of the Turkish State Railways (TCDD).
 Most Demirspor clubs have jersey colours identical to Adana Demirspor, and bear the TCDD symbol on their logo.
-Ankara Demirspor are the only other Demirspor club that compete in the Turkish professional football league system, and the only ones that are still affiliated with TCDD.
+Ankara Demirspor are the only other Demirspor club that compete in the Turkish professional football league system, and the only ones still affiliated with the TCDD.

-The club did not have a major title in the last 40 years, the highest spot the club has attained in the Turkish top-flight was sixth place, have been away from Süper Lig for 26 years, have never participated in European Cups, have had less success then their archrival including the derby games; though the level of support grew rapidly almost every decade.
-This was mainly attributed to the worker dominated fan base, who, by seeing themselves as the true owner, sustain the club as a community club and carried further to be more than a club.
-A significant portion of the fan base is politically left leaning.